The Rockettes Explained

 The Rockettes have long been represented by the American Guild of Variety Artists (AGVA).
 In 1967, they won a month-long strike for better working conditions,[6] which was led by AGVA salaried officer Penny Singleton.[7]
 In August 2002, contract negotiations for the troupe's veteran members resulted in a buyout by the owners of Radio City Music Hall.
 Roughly a fourth of the veteran Rockettes were offered retirement options, while the remaining dancers were offered the opportunity to re-audition.[8]

-The height requirement in the earlier years was between 5feet and 5feet, but was between 5feet and 5feet until 2022 in stocking feet to give off the illusion of each girl being the same height.
-In 2022, the Rockettes lowered the minimum height to 5feet.[6]
-Rockettes must be proficient in tap, modern, jazz and ballet.[7]
-The size of the original troupe was 16 women; it is currently 36.
+One of the Rockettes’ trademarks is their height requirement.
+In the earlier years the cutoff was between 5feet and 5feet, but was between 5feet and 5feet until 2022 in stocking feet to give off the illusion of each girl being the same height.
+In 2022, the Rockettes lowered the minimum height to 5feet.[9]
+Rockettes must be proficient in tap, modern, jazz and ballet.[10]
+The size of the original Roxyettes troupe was 16 women, but its numbers have grown since 1925.
+By the time they moved to Radio City Music Hall, Markert had a line of forty-seven dancers, thirty-six of whom danced at a time.
+There are currently 84 Rockettes: two casts with thirty-six dancers and twelve "swings."

 Diversity